 - a.
 Resources dedicated to implementation of the Racial Equity Action Plan including funding for ongoing Port-wide training for all employees on the root causes and societal sustained practices that created racial inequity and the efforts of the Port to address these inequities. - b.
-New apprenticeships in the Maintenance division to create job ladders among the trades.

-c.
-A new property manager to supervise and activate public space.
+New apprenticeships in the Maintenance division to create job ladders among the trades. - c.
+A new property manager to supervise and activate public space. - d.
+Significant new LBE contracting opportunities due to increased capital investment through federal stimulus funding.